alchemydc/btcrecover/.ai/memory-bank/activeContext.md

 - Early focus on documentation and security requirements will guide both CLI and GUI development.
 - The CLI workflow for 25th word recovery is foundational for the GUI feature set.
 - Hands-on CLI testing confirmed the documented workflow is robust and effective.
-- Directly invoking btcrpass functions in isolation is not maintainable; too many globals must be manually set, leading to fragile and error-prone code.
-This approach is not recommended for future modularization.